 While away the evening while a band plays and you sip excellent drinks.
-We like Blue 5, Martin’s, and Wall Street Tavern for their nightlife.
+We like Martin’s for their nightlife and great live music.
 If a craft cocktail and chill vibe is what you’re after, some of the best are at Stellina, Lucky, Local Roots, and River & Rail.

 When Sunday rolls around, brunch options abound.
 Enjoy brunch in downtown Roanoke at Three Notch’d (which also offers a Saturday brunch, FYI), a Sunday brunch in the courtyard at Billy's, or go all out with the luxurious Sunday Brunch Buffet at The Regency Room at The Hotel Roanoke.
 Or perhaps you’d like Rockfish Food & Wine in the Grandin Village neighborhood of Roanoke.

 A weekend that includes even half of this kind of fun will certainly earn you a coveted VBR Cheers t-shirt.
 Just check in on your passport as you go!
 This is the kind of trailsetting nearly anyone can get behind.
 A hearty #VBRCheers to your best #BlueRidgeDay ever!